uncommonhacks/browser-extension-guide/messaging.md

 ## Alternative messaging methods

 There also is another way to send and recieve messages: you can open a "port" between two components with [`browser.runtime.connect()`](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/runtime/connect), and then send and recieve messages through that port.
-You may find code online that uses it, but it can be difficult to work with and unless you have some need that the above methods don't satisfy I wouldn't reccomend using it.
+You may find code online that uses it, but it can be difficult to work with and unless you have some need that the above methods don't satisfy I wouldn't recommend using it.